agilepro/epiconsciousness/docs/Religion/Apologetics/cs-lewis-on-brains.md

 :::tip [Key Takeaway]

-You can trust you brain to work because survival has made it a requirement.
+You can trust your brain to work because survival has made it a requirement.
 The brains that did not work, led to death and were weeded out long ago.
 This is a much stronger reason to believe that brains function, than merely thinking that some entity "made them work".

 :::